 MAXedition Skinny Pocket Organizer

-I recently published a post showing the different sizes of the Pocket Oganizer series and where to get them.
+You can read more about similar pouches in my pocket organizer post showing the different sizes of the Pocket Organizer series and where to get them.

 I just wanted to show you the size of the Skinny compared to the test kit.